Best Game Improvement Irons

 What Are Game Improvement Irons?

-Game improvement irons are specifically so that when the ball is hit slightly off center, the negative effects are not as severe.
+Game improvement irons are specifically so that when the ball is hit slightly off-center, the negative effects are not as severe.
 Additionally, GI irons make it so that those terrible shots aren’t so terrible.

 To accomplish this, golf club manufacturers have found ways to spread weight evenly across the club face.
 Essentially proper weight distribution enlarges the sweet spot.
 The rationale behind this is that golfers using game improvement clubs also need a bit more help finding the center of the club.
 An increased likelihood of connecting at the sweet spot means straighter and longer shots.

 Expanding a little bit on weight distribution, game improvement irons can often be identified by their “cavity back.”
-Their weight of their counterpart, blade irons, is concentrated on the center.
+The weight of their counterpart, blade irons, is concentrated on the center.
 Because of this they have a small, but powerful sweet spot.
 For mid and high-handicap golfers, hitting each shot perfectly square is unrealistic and the exact reason why game improvement irons exist.
 This doubles for shots from the rough.

 Larger flanges and club heads on GI irons provide an opportunity for club designers to add some aesthetic flair.
 For one, the larger head size inspires confidence.
 Secondly, doesn’t prefer a good-looking club to something less appealing?